ryokubaka/SteppingStones/README.md

 * Update the BloodHound `owned` status when credentials get added with a password, or a beacon is run on a specific host as system.
 * Populate the Source/Target dropdowns with users and computers
 * Provide additional reporting on accounts in the credentials section of Stepping Stones
+* Search BloodHound data and allow for automatic tree searching

 ## Reporting Plugins